NAS Oceana Air Show FAQs

 Can we bring in picnic lunches and drinks?

-No food or beverage, but there are a large number of food vendors on the flight line with a huge assortment of different types of foods at very reasonable prices.
+No food or beverage is permitted into the show, but there are a large number of food vendors on the flight line with a huge assortment of different types of foods at very reasonable prices.

 Where can I get a schedule of events and performers for the day so I know what time different acts are flying?